 We totally understand!
 Life is ridiculously busy, children have many activities, family and work obligations are competing for your time.
 A teacher who'll come to you, leaving you to answer emails or get dinner started while s/he works with your child, sounds very convenient!

 But – that convenience is offset by some significant trade-offs that you'll want to consider, as you make this important decision about the most rewarding musical path for your child.

 First – kids really benefit from being part of the community of a music school.
 They come to a building humming with musical activity, see kids coming in and out with instruments, overhear a piece they'd like to play themselves - or someone struggling with the same challenges.
 They perform together when we take our music out to the community.
 They discover that learning an instrument is not just something they're doing alone, and begin to understand that they're part of something much larger: a fellowship of young musicians.

-Second - the more established, experienced, and musically successful a professional teacher becomes, the less likely they are to feel that home visits are beneficial.
+Second - the more experienced, established, and musically successful a professional teacher becomes, the less likely they are to feel that home visits are beneficial.
 No disrespect at all is meant to younger or less experienced teachers!
 After all, many of us started out this way.
 But as we grow in our careers, we learn that having all our students come to one location is much better model for student and teacher, both educationally and practically.

 For all these reasons, we think you’ll find it worthwhile to give your child the best possible musical start, by taking the plunge and signing up for lessons at an established music school - one where all the lessons are taught by deeply experienced professional faculty, under one roof.

-But don’t just take our word for it – bring your child for a free tryout lesson, come to one of our student recitals or parent events, and experience our musical community for yourself!
+But don’t just take our word for it – bring your child for a free intro lesson, come to one of our student recitals or parent events, and experience our musical community for yourself!